fightingox1/codeorg-api-docs/readme.md

 that you are trying to get/change player values, also unlike the other commands, in order to make server communication as fast as possible it is a get and post command all in one.
-You have two inputs consisting of your user, and a list containing the players x and y coordinates, then the output is the opposite players x and y, this makes it so rather than making a get and set request (like get-user and set-user or get-ready and set-ready) it can do it in one command, this is especially important as this command will (most likely) be used to update x and y of the opposite player (depending on use case of course) so by combining this into one command will decrease the time it takes to make one game loop, and in turn increase the frame rate.
+You have two inputs consisting of your user, and a list containing the players x and y coordinates, then the output is the opposite players x and y, this makes it so rather than making a get and set request (like get-user and set-user or get-ready and set-ready) it can do it in one command, this is especially important as this command will (most likely) be used to update x and y of the opposite player (depending on the use case of course) so combining this into one command will decrease the time it takes to make one game loop, and in turn, increase the frame rate.

 <br>
 <br>